Locating Discipline-Specific CE Requirements by State

 - End of life

 For more details, FSMB also provides direct links to each state’s board.
-Please also see the blog Leveraging CME Requirements to Improve Palliative Care Delivery for more detailed information
+Physicians and physician assistants across all states can use CAPC’s Opioid and Substance Use Disorder Training for all DEA-Registered Clinicians Learning Pathway to help meet the eight-hour training requirement under the Medication Access and Training Expansion (MATE) Act.
+Please also see the blog Leveraging CME Requirements to Improve Palliative Care Delivery for more detailed information.

 Nurse Continuing Professional Development Requirements